avsk-net/linkflare/README.md

 # 🔥 LinkFlare — URL Shortener with Analytics

-> A production-grade URL shortener built as part of my SRE portfolio series.
-Shorten any URL, track every click with country, referrer, and user agent data, and visualize it all on a per-link analytics dashboard.
+> A URL shortener to Shorten any URL, track every click with country, referrer, and user agent data, and visualize it all on a per-link analytics dashboard.

 **Live:** [https://linkflare.lalonhobekotodine.sbs](https://linkflare.lalonhobekotodine.sbs)

 **API Docs:** [https://linkflare.lalonhobekotodine.sbs/docs](https://linkflare.lalonhobekotodine.sbs/docs)

 ---